 - Original transcript of a completed master’s degree or equivalent;

 - Non-native English speakers must provide an English language proficiency score (TOEFL/IELTS), taken within five years of your application.
 If you have studied, or worked, in an English-speaking country, please contact our Admissions team to assess whether the English proficiency test can be waived;

-- One letter of recommendation (using Sasin’s form) from someone who can attest to your research capabilities, determination, and general attitude;
+- At least one letter of recommendation (using Sasin’s form) from someone who can attest to your research capabilities, determination, and general attitude;

 - ID page of your passport and/or copy of your Thai citizen ID;

 - Recent digital color photo of you (photo requirements).